Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control

-Therefore, according to Definition \ref{defn:Q_qua}, the convergence rate is Q-quadratic. \end{proof} \begin{remark} Compared to the Josephy-Newton method for nonlinear optimization employed in \cite{cunis2024input}, here we do not require $F+\mathcal{N}_{\mathcal{A}}$ to be strongly regular at $a^*$.
-Instead, we only require that the NE $a^*$ is stable (but not strongly stable).
-Note that since $a^*$ may not be strongly stable, the sequence $\{a^k\}$ generated from \eqref{eq:JN} may not be unique, but every of them converges to $a^*$ Q-quadratically.
-In addition, we do not require any specific constraint qualification conditions.
-Actually, the feasible set $\mathcal{A}_i$ may not necessarily be representable by a finite number of equality and inequality conditions, which is another difference compared to \cite{cunis2024input}.
+\begin{remark} Compared to the Josephy-Newton method for nonlinear optimization \cite{cunis2024input}, here we do not require $F+\mathcal{N}_{\mathcal{A}}$ to be strongly regular at $a^*$.
+Instead, we only require $a^*$ to be stable (but not strongly stable).
+Note that since $a^*$ may not be strongly stable, the sequence $\{a^k\}$ satisfying \eqref{eq:JN} may not be unique, but every such sequence converges to $a^*$ $Q$-quadratically.
+In addition, we do not require any constraint qualification conditions here.
+In fact, the feasible set $\mathcal{A}_i$ may not necessarily be representable by a finite number of equality and inequality constraints.
 If $\mathcal{A}_i$ is indeed a finitely representable set, then the strict semicopositive condition in Theorems \ref{uniqueness}-\ref{Th:stability} may be replaced by a weaker condition while ensuring the stability of $a^*$ \cite[Section 5.3.1]{book_pang}. \end{remark}